You want smart political talk without the meltdowns?

 America deserves to know the truth about Congress.

-All right, 25 till the top of the hour, toll-free telephone numbers 800, 941 Sean.
+All right, 25 till the top of the hour, toll free telephone numbers 800-941.

-It's great to be with the president of Egypt, and I will tell you President Al Sisi has been somebody that's been very close to me from the first time I met him.
+And I will tell you, President El-Sisi has been somebody that's been very close to me from the first time I met him.

-Uh I met during the campaign.
+I met during the campaign.

-And at that point there were two of us, and we both met.
+And at that point, there were two of us, and we both met.

-Uh we agree on so many things.
+We agree on so many things.

-I just want to let everybody know in case there was any doubt that we are very much behind President Al Sisi, he's done a fantastic job in a very difficult situation.
+I just want to let everybody know, in case there was any doubt, that we are very much behind President El-Sisi.

 We are very much behind Egypt and the people of Egypt.

-We are uh very much, and as you and I will be soon talking, uh, we're building up our military to a level that will be the highest, probably the highest that we've ever had.
+We are very much, and as you and I will be soon talking, we're building up our military to a level that will be the highest, probably the highest that we've ever had.

-Uh we are rejuvenating our military to the highest level.
+We are rejuvenating our military to the highest level.

 I think in these times, probably more than ever before, or certainly almost more than ever before.